olekawaii/flytty/README.md

 The standard terminal colorscheme uses at least 16 colors.
-These are used to define different brightness versions of red-cyan and the greys used for fg/cursor/bg/dimfg/brightfg/etc. However, in terminal setting you only need 9 colors to have a fully functional theme, as is the case in the tty.
+These are used to define different brightness versions of red-cyan and the greys used for fg/cursor/bg/dimfg/brightfg/etc. However, in a terminal setting you only need 9 colors to have a fully functional theme, as is the case in the tty.

 The red-cyan colors in this format are also missing a bright/dark variant.